moisestohias/CCNANotes/ICND1/Part-3/4-ConfiguringRouting.md

 ## Neighborship vs Adjacency in the case of OSPF :
 ### Neighbors :
-- reside on the same network link (same subnet),
+- Reside on the same network link (same subnet),
-- exchange Hello messages
+- Exchange Hello messages
 ### Adjacencent :
-- are neighbors.
+- Are neighbors.
-- the exchange link state updates (LSUs), and Data Description (DD) packet.
+- The exchange link state updates (LSUs), and Data Description (DD) packet.

 ### DataBase Description packet (DBD):
 Contains all known LSUs, which are used to construct identical database between two neighbors.

-# Link state Advertisement LSAs: info router sent & receive about network reachablity, and used to construct Link State data-base.
++ **Link state Advertisement LSAs**: info router sent & receive about network reachablity, and used to construct Link State data-base.
-# Link state Update LSUs: packet that carries LSAs,
++ **Link state Update LSUs**: packet that carries LSAs,
-# Link state Request LSRs: used to ask for the messing LSAs,
++ **Link state Request LSRs**: used to ask for the messing LSAs,
-# Link state Acknowledgment LSAck: used by router to confirm it received and LSU.
++ **Link state Acknowledgment LSAck**: used by router to confirm it received and LSU.

 # Designated Router DR, Backup Designated Router BDR.
 - if we have many routers in the same subnet we don't have to form adjacency between every routers bc this will be redundant, routers only form adjacency with Designated and Backup Designated Routers.